ashnuta/ashnuta/README.md

 - 👀 I’m interested in web development and machine learning
 - 🌱 I’m currently learning cpp, web dev and beginner to machine learning
 - 💞️ I’m looking to collaborate on different web development projects
-- 📫 How to reach me - linkedin
+- 📫 How to reach me - linkedin- http://linkedin.com/in/ashnuta-upadhyaya-20b897248

 <!---
 ashnuta/ashnuta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.